 4. Restaurants’ Secret Recipes

-Here are some of generic notes before you jump in to preparing Sambar today:
+Here are some notes before you jump into preparing Sambar today: